NileshJorwar/angular-springboot-fullstack/README.md

 6. Add httpclientmodule as imports under the app.module.ts to handle the rest requests.
 Add formsModule as well for receiving inputs.
 7. TO run the project use
     ``ng serve --open``
+8. To run the app in debug mode
+    ``Make sure to stop the app first, change the Settings to run JavaScript Debug to run in debug mode, then run the npm start which in turns run ng serve``